mhwlng/kiosk-server/README.md

 Touch screen kiosk with multi-platform remote control web server, using blazor and net9.

-UNDER DEVELOPMENT

-TODO
-- user/password authentication for setup screen

 Display when no Kiosk URL is defined yet:

 ![touch screen](https://i.imgur.com/bTQtqSe.png)

-When using the external setup URL (http://x.x.x.x:5000/setup, no password authentication YET!) you can enter one or more Kiosk URLs and then either reboot or shutdown the raspberry pi.
+When using the external setup URL (http://x.x.x.x:5000/setup, no password authentication) you can enter one or more Kiosk URLs and then either reboot or shutdown the raspberry pi.

 The Kiosk URL is only shown after a reboot.